 - With this command, you’ll see a message on your device asking to Unlock Bootloader.

-- Note: On your phone screen, use Volume Up and Down keys for navigation and Power key for selection.
+- Note: On your phone screen, use Volume Up and Down keys for navigation and the Power key for selection.

 - The actual bootloader unlocking process will begin now.